krussll/etsysimplicity/_posts/2020-11-09-how-to-ask-for-a-review-on-etsy.md

 >>
 >> Just checking in to make sure everything is as you expected and that there are no issues with your order.
 >>
 >> If you have enjoyed your item and we’ve met your expectations then please leave us a review.
-You can do so by logging into your Etsy account here www.etsy.com/signin.
+You can do so by going to https://www.etsy.com/your/purchases.
 You should see a prompt once you’re in.
+>>
-We’d love to see your photos of how you’re using it!
+>> We’d love to see your photos of how you’re using it!
 It also gives other buyers ideas for what they can do in their homes too!
 >>
 >> If you do have any issues or concerns then please let me know and we can see how we can help.
 >>